Tips for visiting a nude beach

 A quiet beach, you might find yourself enjoying the sandy stretch with only a handful of other visitors.

-On the eastern edge of the Great Ocean Road, it includes a one kilometre clothing-optional section.
+On the eastern edge of the Great Ocean Road, Point Impossible includes a one kilometre clothing-optional section.

 Reached via a long gravel road which ends in a sizeable car park, this beach includes sand dunes.